deyvidm/the_seed_backend/Readme.md

 	```

 - GET **/api/product/product_id**

-	Will receive a JSON string of all the entries for a product with id product_id from all time.
+	Will receive a JSON string of all the entries for a product with id product_id from all time. <br>
-	Structure will be as follows:
+	Returns 204 on Failure. <br>
+	Return 200 on Success and the following body: <br>
 	```
 	{
 		[